 The manufacturer may approve the use of alternative propellers.
-This approval is only valid when the written authorization from the manufacturer is attached to the AOI.
+This approval is only valid when the written authorization from the manufacturer is attached to the POH.

-7.10 Brake System
+7.11 Brake System

-There are rear wheel hydraulic disc brakes used on this aircraft.
-Depressing the brake lever on the left hand side of the front footrest engages the brakes on both wheels.
+There are 3 wheel hydraulic disc brakes used on this aircraft.
+Depressing the brake lever on the left hand side of the front footrest engages the brakes on all wheels.
 Use brakes smoothly and with care.
-The brake fluid (ATF) reservoir is the long vent line that terminates at the bottom of the front fork.
+The brake fluid (ATF) reservoir is located under the panel near the front steering fork.
+The parking brake lever is located on the port side (see picture, page 79).
+To engage parking brake, depress the left foot pedal (brake pedal) to get desired braking pressure and simply rotate the parking brake valve lever with the left hand.
+This will engage parking brake.